 Fenugreek can also react with several medications, especially with those that treat blood clotting disorders and diabetes.
 Talk to your doctor before taking fenugreek if you’re on these types of medication.
 Your doctor may need to lower your diabetes medication doses to avoid low blood sugar.

 Pregnant women should limit fenugreek use to only amounts used in cooking because of its potential to induce labor.

 The U.S. Food and Drug Administration (FDA) has not evaluated or approved fenugreek supplements.
 The manufacturing process is not regulated, so there may be undiscovered health risks.
 Also, as with all unregulated supplements, you cannot be sure that the herb and amount listed on the label are what is actually contained in the supplement.

 Fenugreek seeds have a bitter, nutty taste.
 They’re often used in spice blends.
 Indian recipes use them in curries, pickles, and other sauces.
 You can also drink fenugreek tea or sprinkle powdered fenugreek over yogurt.

 If you’re not sure how to use fenugreek, ask your dietitian to help you add it to your current diabetes meal plan.

 There have not been any serious or life-threatening side effects or complications connected with fenugreek.
 One study even found that fenugreek can actually protect your liver from the effects of toxins.
 One study also suggests that fenugreek can stop the growth of cancer cells and act as an anticancer herb.
-Fenugreek can also help alleviate the symptoms of dysmenorrhea.
+Fenugreek can also help .
 This condition causes severe pain during menstrual cycles.